anissen/cosy/wishlist.md

 - [ ] Compile errors ordered by line number, regardless of compilation phase (how?)
 - [ ] Introduce an `Any` type that is only allowed for foreign functions
 - [ ] Add `--benchmark` option
+- [ ] Ensure that global variables are defined before used
+- [ ] Find a way to be able to parse mutually recursive functions that are not "late bound"
+- [ ] Just for fun: Make a version of "generative grammar" that can spit out Cosy code and format that code using `--prettyprint`

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode